 5. Henry Cowell Redwoods State Park in Felton

-My family is frequent visitors to Henry Cowell Redwoods State Park so every year we purchase the State Park Annual Pass and we definitely put the pass to use.
+My family is frequent visitors to Henry Cowell Rewoods State Park so every year we purchase the California State Park Annual Pass and we definitely put the pass to use.
 Henry Cowell, as it’s more commonly called, makes our favorite list for endless reasons, but probably the best part for a young family is Redwood Loop Trail.
 This loop is nice and flat, wide enough for multiple families to pass, fenced and takes you past some of the most significant coastal redwood trees in the world.
 If the loop trail is not enough you can always access Pipeline Trail, a paved path that follows the San Lorenzo River and cuts up to one of the most beautiful lookout spots in the Santa Cruz Mountains, overlooking the Santa Cruz Beach Boardwalk and the Pacific Ocean.
 The visitor center is always a welcome sight after our family outing as they have cold drinks, snacks and ice cream for the drive home.